shaundon/codakuma-website/_posts/2024-03-31-new-app-experiment.markdown

 ### Stats and achievements

 It'd be fairly simple to add things like this too, and I could even add support for Game Centre while I'm at it.

+### More purchase options

+Right now, each premium quiz costs 49p.
+I could offer more diverse pricing, like a bundle where you get 5 quizzes of your choice for a discount, or a 'mega' purchase to unlock everything.

 ## Finally